Skip to main content

 Whereas, In a news conference, DOHMH Commissioner, Dr. Ashwin Vasan, admitted that childcare center inspectors are not trained in identifying potential hazards like illicit drugs, recognizing the need for policy changes to ensure the safety of children within day care facilities; and

-Whereas, The proposed bill mandates home-based child day care providers to annually update and openly display the number of household members living in the premises of the home-based child day care facility and provide the most updated information to an inspector, parent legal guardian, or relative of the child upon request; and
+Whereas, The proposed bill mandates that home-based child day care providers annually update and openly display the number of household members living in the premises of the home-based child day care facility and provide the most up-to-date information to an inspector, parent, legal guardian, or relative of the child upon request; and

-Whereas, Additionally, the bill requires all inspections of child day care provider premises to include a thorough visual inspection of every room and closet in the home or facility, and every worker employed at OCFS will receive training on identifying illegal drugs and common paraphernalia; and
+Whereas, Additionally, the bill requires all inspections of child day care provider premises to include a thorough visual inspection of every room and closet in the home or facility; and

-Whereas, Per the proposed bill, child day care providers must also provide and maintain onsite opioid antagonists as deemed necessary by the commissioner of health, accessible for use during emergencies related to opioid overdoses; and
+Whereas, The proposed bill will also allow child day care providers to provide and maintain onsite opioid antagonists, accessible for use during emergencies related to opioid overdoses; and

-Whereas, Furthermore, the Department of Health and the Office of Addiction Services and Supports, and OCFS would be required to provide information on overdose prevention training and free opioid antagonists to child day care providers and parents; and
+Whereas, Furthermore, the Department of Health, the Office of Addiction Services and Supports, and OCFS would be required to provide information on overdose prevention training and free opioid antagonists to child day care providers and parents; and

 LS #14882